Cycling74/rnbo.example.vcvrack/README.md

 - Install the build dependencies specified at https://vcvrack.com/manual/Building#Setting-up-your-development-environment
     - e.g. Mac: install packages with brew, Windows: install MSYS2 and install packages
 - Export your RNBO patch to the rnbo-export directory.
+Currently, the exported code must be named `rnbo_source.cpp`, so make sure that in the RNBO export sidebar, the _Export Name_ field is set correctly.
 - Run `make dist` to create a distributable package of your plugin, or install directly with `make install`.